Halloween: Resurrection: Plot

 Three years after the murders at Hillcrest Academy, (Note: As depicted in Halloween H20: 20 Years Later (1998)) a guilt-ridden Laurie Strode is institutionalized in Grace Andersen Sanitarium.
 It is revealed that the person she previously decapitated, whom she believed to be Michael Myers, was in fact a paramedic that Michael had switched clothes with and rendered mute.
 Anticipating her brother's inevitable return, Laurie sets a trap on the sanitarium's roof.

-Michael appears and chases Laurie to the rooftop, where her trap works and temporarily incapacitates Michael.
+Michael kills two security guards and chases Laurie to the rooftop, where her trap works and temporarily incapacitates Michael.
 However, Laurie's fears of killing the wrong person again get the better of her.
 When she attempts to remove his mask to confirm his identity, Michael stabs and throws her off the rooftop to her death.
-He gives his knife to a mental patient as a souvenir, framing him for the murder of Laurie and two security guards.

 A year later, college students Sara Moyer, Bill Woodlake, Donna Chang, Jen Danzig, Jim Morgan and Rudy Grimes win a competition to appear on an Internet reality show called Dangertainment, directed by Freddie Harris and Nora Winston.
 The students have to spend a night in Michael's abandoned childhood house in order to figure out what led him to kill.
 However, while setting up cameras throughout the house in preparation for the show, cameraman Charlie is killed by Michael, who has returned to Haddonfield.
 On Halloween night, equipped with head cameras, Sara, Bill, Donna, Jen, Jim, and Rudy enter the house and separate into three groups to search for clues.
 While Sara messages the others, Myles "Deckard" Barton watches the live broadcast during a party.
 During the search, Michael suddenly appears and kills Bill.